Skip to main content

 Written by Jesse Langford

-Updated over a week ago
+Updated over 2 weeks ago

-WARNING: A Long-Lived Token provides full and permanent API access to your account.
+A Long-Lived Token provides full and permanent API access to your account.
 It should only be used for integrating legacy systems that not able to consume using our SDKs and are unable to dynamically generate a JWT for each request.

 If you are integrating via REST then we strongly recommend you authenticate using a JWT, as per this guide.